Regular Production Option: Model names

 A few RPO codes have become notable enough that they have been used as model names.
 The Camaro Z28 name came from an option code which specified a performance-oriented configuration.
 This happened again with the Corvette Z06 models.
 Most RPO codes that are promoted to model names are appearance packages only, and are not related to speed or engine performance.
 Two examples are the Z28 and Z71.
-In the 1980s one could order a Z28 Camaro with a 2.5 liter engine, although this was rare.
 RPO Z71 was an off-road suspension for trucks that is not related to the drivetrain.
 It became notable enough to be promoted to a package name, even applied as a logo sticker onto the vehicle rear quarter body panel.
 Although it usually came with four-wheel drive, two-wheel drive was also available.